itskathylam/DataPres/README.md

   - Download this [photograph of a streak plate](https://github.com/itskathylam/DataPres/blob/main/inkscape/petri_gfp_crisprcas.jpg)
   - Import into Inkscape
   - Draw a circle shape directly over one of the petri dishes
-  - Change the fill to be white and transparent so you can easily place it over the object; adjust accordingly
+  - Change the fill to be white and transparent so you can easily place it over the object; resize accordingly
   - Select both the circle and the image
   - Object > Clip > Set